ivan-at-2c/vyking/README.md

 ### Functions

 Functions would be best used when we have complex logic that is proven to work and is used on multiple places.

+### How could CTEs and Functions be used in more complex situations

+CTEs are most powerful when we need to get complex data or run multiple queries within 1 call to the database, its ease of use allows anyone to prefilter / generate some data before calling main query.

+Functions are most powerful when we have different parts of application that should trigger the same complex logic, then we can just create a function that could be simply called with provided data and it would speed up the development.

 ---